The best Cyber Monday deals 2020

 The new Apple Watch 6 features a brighter display, new S6 processor, and built-in blood oxygen sensors that support Apple's new Blood Oxygen app.
 It's the best Apple Watch you can get and it's currently $69 off, which is an all-time price low.
 View Deal

-Keep track of your runs and workouts with the Garmin Vivoactive 3, which is $120 off.
+Keep track of your runs and workouts with the Garmin Vivoactive 3, which is $130 off (it just went down by $10!).
 It offers built-in GPS and helps monitor your fitness level with various sports apps, including running, yoga, swimming, and more.
 You also get phone notifications and Garmin Pay contactless payments.View Deal

 Garmin Forerunner 645 Music: was $449 now $219 @ Amazon